in

 At the point when insulin enters your circulatory system, insulin helps all the body’s cells to utilize insulin well.
 In addition, it also causes the secretion of Nitric oxide from the endothelium, resulting in vasodilation of the vessels.
 [Ref]

-As the pancreas delivers sufficient amounts of insulin and your body can utilize it appropriately, sugar concentration will be kept inside a sound range.
+As the pancreas delivers sufficient amounts of insulin and your body can utilize it appropriately, sugar concentration will be kept within a healthy range.

 Blood vessels of the eyes are very delicate and are commonly affected in patients with long-standing diabetes.